 - Kissing goodnight

-- Keeping a quieter voice when the sleeping time comes
+- Keeping a quieter voice when the sleeping period comes

-- Do not play with the baby when sleep time comes
+- Do not play with the baby when the sleep period comes

 - Do not change them unnecessarily

+Sleep training is a key component of creating a better bedtime routine that is consistent.
 Most infants are not able to sleep throughout the night.
 They sleep and wake up several times at night.
 This can be very frustrating and exhausting for the parent.
-This will mean that you too will need to wake up several times throughout the night to entertain the baby or just help him/her get back to sleep.
+This will mean that you too will need to wake up several times throughout the evening to entertain the baby or just help him/her get back to sleep.
 Bless them!
 One of the causes of this is that the baby requires feeding more frequently than most adults will.
 Their stomach has not yet matured to full size, and as such they get empty pretty quickly.